For One Black Woman, the Opportunity Gap Means A Lifetime Loss of Nearly $1M

 New report examines the opportunity gap

-We analyzed industry data to show how people of color have not been given the same opportunities to advance; and because of this, are under-represented in higher-paying industries and higher-paying leadership roles.
+We analyzed industry data to show how people of color are not given the same opportunities to advance; and because of this, are under-represented in higher-paying industries and higher-paying leadership roles.

-Educational opportunities, housing segregation, and incarceration are all systemic societal factors that play a role in determining who gets access to what kind of jobs.
+Inequitable educational opportunities, housing and occupational segregation, and disproportionate incarceration rates are all systemic societal factors that play a role in determining who gets access to specific kinds of jobs.

 There are also organizational processes and decisions — like how you hire, promote, and compensate employees — that factor in.
 Despite your best intentions, you may find some of your business practices are actually part of the problem and adding to the opportunity gap.

-The good news is that these organizational factors are within your direct control.
+The good news is that these organizational factors are within your direct control and a workplace equity analysis allows you to pinpoint inequities throughout your organization and drill down into root causes.
 You just need to be willing to turn over a few rocks and see what’s underneath.

 Understanding the root causes of pay disparities

 The first step is to run a pay equity analysis to find out if you’re paying your employees fairly.
-As I wrote about last week, it’s important to identify and fix pay disparities based on gender, race, and ethnicity
+It’s crucial to identify and fix pay disparities based on gender, race, and ethnicity

 Once you find pay inequities among employees doing substantially similar work and remediate underpaid employees’ compensation, then you can dig into the underlying business processes that created those inequities in the first place.